What Is a Background Check?

 If employers ask for your reference list, they may call or email them to learn more about you and your experience.
 It's best to ask at least three people to be your reference beforehand and alert them when they can expect to receive a call or email so they can prepare.
 This also gives you the opportunity to remind your references about any skills or achievements you want to highlight.

 Your references may have to fill out a questionnaire or speak to your prospective employer on the phone.
-As this can be time-consuming, ensure you find references that can give a detailed, positive response to increase your chances of getting the job.
+As this can be time-consuming, ensure you find references that can give a detailed, positive response to increasing your chances of getting the job.

 5. Be honest

 If an employer is performing a background check, they have access to information about you.
-If you know something negative may show in your background check, such as a criminal charge or a poor credit score, address it with your potential employer right away.
-It's better than prospective employers hear about your background from you, rather than the background check.
+If you know something negative may show in your background checks, such as a criminal charge or a poor credit score, address it with your potential employer right away.
+It's better for prospective employers hear about your background from you, rather than the background check.
 This shows employers you're trustworthy and passionate about honesty and improvement.

 Similarly, be honest about your educational background and experience.
 If you tell employers you worked for your previous company for eight years, and they call your reference who says you only worked there for two, they likely won't hire you.
 Companies want employees with integrity that they can trust to work effectively, so always be honest when applying for jobs.
 Having an open and honest conversation with your potential employers is essential to building a healthy professional relationship and landing a new job.